tbc-personal/baby-bird/README.md

 # Nestling

 A pregnancy tracker.
-Enter your last menstrual period, conception date, or due date and see each week's fetal size as a seed, an egg, then a bird: poppy seed at week 2, Atlantic Puffin at week 23, Osprey at week 42.
+Enter your last menstrual period, conception date, or due date and see each week's fetal size as a seed, an egg, then a bird: a poppy seed at week 3, Atlantic Puffin at week 23, Osprey at week 42.

 Name: **Nestling** (chosen 2026-09-06; alternates listed under "Naming").